thediymaker/ood-status-iframe/README.md

 1. Ensure that Open OnDemand can access the app directory.
 2. Restart the Open OnDemand service if necessary.
 3. Log in to your Open OnDemand instance and look for the new app in the available apps list.
+4. Restart the "Web server" from the help menu in the top right of the dashboard.

 ## Usage

 Once installed and configured, users can access the embedded dashboard through the Open OnDemand interface.
-The external dashboard will be displayed within an iFrame in the Open OnDemand UI.
+The external page will be displayed within an iFrame in the Open OnDemand UI.

 ## Troubleshooting

 If you encounter issues:

 - Check that the app directory permissions are correct, this is a common one, if your app doesnt show up in the browser, its either an issue with permissions or the local user webserver needs a restart.
-- Verify that the URL in `views/layout.erb` is accessible by the user and the Open OnDemand server.
 - Review Open OnDemand, and system logs for any error messages.

 ## Contributing